ThugsFinance/cloiinkcoin.com/src/content/developers/docs/apis/javascript/index.md

 // { BigNumber: "2337132817842795605" }

 // Often you will need to format the output for the user
-// which prefer to see values in ether (instead of wei) ethers.utils.formatEther(balance)
+// which prefer to see values in Cloiink (instead of wei) ethers.utils.formatEther(balance)
 // '2.337132817842795605'
 ```